20 Dachshund Mixed Breeds (With Pictures)

 Super smart and ready for just about anything, the Dorgi is the result of breeding a Dachshund with a Corgi.
-These paw-sitively adorable dogs are a favorite among the Queen of England.
-She owns two!
+These paw-sitively adorable dogs were among the Queen of England’s favorites.
+She owned two!”

 4. Dachshound (Dachshund x Basset Hound)